Malaysia-Ireland Training Programme for Family Medicine (MInTFM) is tailored for medical doctors who aspire to be a Family Medicine Specialist (FMS).

 - Focus on small group learning, providing peer review and team building

 - Access to all ICGP materials that Irish trainee has

 - Regular masterclasses and educational input from ICGP

 You are expected to fulfil two of the following requirements before applying for registration on the National Specialist Register.

-A criterion-referenced examination that consists of three parts :
+A criterion-referenced examination that consists of two parts :

 - Core Knowledge Test Module (CKT)

 A Certificate of Satisfactory Completion of Specialist Training that allows entry onto the National Specialist Register to be issued by RUMC on condition of notification by the training scheme of Satisfactory Completion of Training.